5hraddha/around-the-us-vanilla-js/README.md

 # Project: Around The U.S.
 ## About the Project
 **Around the U.S.** is a responsive website where a user can have a collection of the pictures of his journey around the US.
 As of now, the functionalities available on the webpage are:
+1. When the page loads, there are six cards intially.
-1. User can edit and save his profile details.
+2. User can edit and save his profile details.
 The updated data will be reflected in the webpage but will be lost while page reload.
-2. User can like the images.
+3. User can like the images.
 As of now, the likes will not persist on page reload.
+4. User can add a new card with the title and the link for image.
+As of now, the newly added card will not persist on page reload.
+5. User can delete any card if he wishes to.
+6. User can also have a closer look of the images by clicking on them.

 ## Technologies and Standards Used
 **The technologies that have been used are:**